IainSimpsonCode/UCLanSU/MC-Research.md

 # Mitigating Circumstances
-The following is research into the mitigating circumstances (MC) process across different institutions across the sector.
+The following is research into the mitigating circumstances (MC) process across different institutions across the sector. <br>
 The following report looks into 3 different areas:
 - What systems are in place for students to apply for mitigating circumstances and/or extentions
 - The transparency of the systems in place